cloudspinners/site-spin/README.md

 ### 2. Edit, build, and preview the site

 Aside from adding, editing, and viewing the content files using your favourite tools, the toolset includes several commands for working locally with the content.
-Run these at the dojo prompt:
+Run the command `site-spin`, which is included in the docker/dojo image, at the dojo prompt, with the relevant subcommand:

 || site-spin build | Generate the static website with published content only
 || site-spin preview | Generate the website including unpublished content and host it locally on http://localhost:4000